Skip to main content

 Our layered defense model includes:

-Centralized patch management keeps operating systems and third-party applications (browsers, PDF readers, VPN clients) updated consistently across all endpoints.
+Centralized patch management keeps operating systems and third-party applications (browsers, PDF readers, VPN clients) up to date consistently across all endpoints.
 Our security operations center monitors alerts in real time and can remotely contain compromised devices before malware spreads to other systems.

 User awareness training and phishing simulations form a core layer of this model.
 Regular campaigns reduce risky clicks and credential theft, addressing the human element that technical controls alone cannot fully secure.